spacetelescope/jwst_magic/docs/magic_user_guide/iv_select_stars_and_write_files.md

    ![Flight Software file writer section for the Main GUI](./figs/figure8_main_fsw_write.png)

    1. Ensure the **Flight Software (FSW) File Writer** box is checked.
    2. Enter in the threshold (i.e. count rate uncertainty factor) which is the degree of uncertainty in the count rate of each segment For example, an uncertainty factor of 0.9 for a star with a count rate of 1,000 writes an uncertainty of 900.
+Not that if the 3x3 count rate of the guide star PSF is greater that the currently accepted bright guiding limit, then the count rate threshold factor will be overwritten by a calculated threshold factor that allow the selection to pass through ID and ACQ.
+For multiple guiding selections, the largest threshold factor will be selected.
+If the user does not want their threshold value to be overwritten, they can check the **Don't allow threshold to be overwritten for a bright star** box.
    3. Check that all of the *necessary FGS steps* are selected.
       1. For general guiding, this includes all of the operational steps: ID, ACQ, and TRK.
 (These are the default selections.)
       2. For calibration observations, add the CAL step.